 Welcome to the Algorithmics group, a section of the Department of Software Technology of the Faculty of Electrical Engineering, Mathematics and Computer Science at Delft University of Technology.

 In the Algorithmics group, we aim to design, and understand fundamental properties of, planning and coordination algorithms for intelligent decision making in real world applications, such as for predictive maintenance scheduling, coordinating electrical loads within network constraints, or logistic processes on a container terminal.
 Apart from dealing with the inherent scalability challenge in such combinatorial domains, we work on two main research objectives.
-First, we aim to understand how to build predictive models from data that facilitate planning and scheduling, for example to find robust solutions.
+First, we aim to understand how to build predictive models from data that facilitate effective planning and scheduling algorithms dealing with uncertainty, for example to find robust solutions.
 Our second research objective is to understand how to effectively incorporate behaviour and preferences of stakeholders in the decision-making process.

 To realize these objectives we focus on the following research topics:

 - Model-based reinforcement learning: How to deal with uncertainty in planning?

 - Multi-party optimization: How to account for strategic behaviour in multi‐actor planning?